ZebraDevs/Zebra-Printer-Samples/WeChat-MiniProgram-Samples/WeChatPrintDemo/README.md

 ```

 ## Write to characteristic
-Each write operation to the characteristic is limited to a number of bytes in BLE.
+Each write to the characteristic operation is limited to a number of bytes in BLE.
 We need to break the ZPL or image data into small chunks and write a chunk of bytes a time to the characteristic.
 On iOS, the wx.writeBLECharacteristicValue() has no issues when writing each chunk one after another.
 On Android, however, we must provide a delay between the writes of chunks.
-Following code illustrates how the ZPL or image data is broke into chunks and how the delay is implemented for Android.
-Both the maxChunk and the delay in setTimeout() should be tuned to fit your particular Android device and performance.
+Following code illustrates how to break the ZPL or image data into chunks and how the delay is implemented for Android.
+Both the maxChunk and the delay in setTimeout() should be tuned to fit a particular Android device and performance.
 Currently, the delay is 250ms for each write.
 ```javascript
   // Write printer language string to the printer
   writeStringToPrinter: function (str) {